Analysis of tensor approximation schemes for continuous functions: Introduction

 The efficient approximate representation of multivariate functions is an important task in numerical analysis and scientific computing.
 In this article, we hence consider the approximation of functions which live on the product of $m$ bounded domains $\Omega_1\times\dots\times \Omega_m$, each of which satisfies $\Omega_j\subset\mathbb{R}^{n_j}$.
 Besides a sparse grid approximation of the function under consideration, being discussed in, e.g., \cite{BG,GH13a,GH13b,Z}, one can also apply a low-rank approximation by means of a tensor approximation scheme, see, e.g., \cite{GRA,Hack,HaKu,O,OT} and the references therein.

 The low-rank approximation in the situation of the product of $m=2$ domains is well understood.
 It is related to the \emph{singular value decomposition\/} and has been studied for arbitrary product domains in, e.g., \cite{GH14,GH18}, see also \cite{T1,T2,T3} for the periodic case.
 However, the situation is not that clear for the product of $m>2$ domains, where one ends up with \emph{tensor decompositions\/}.
 Such tensor decompositions are generalizations of the well known singular value decomposition and the corresponding low-rank matrix approximation methods of two dimensions to the higher-dimensional setting.
-There, besides the curse of dimension, we encounter -- due to the non-existence of an Eckart-Young-Mirsky theorem -- the non-uniqueness of a best low-rank approximation in dimensions larger than two.
+There, besides the curse of dimension, we encounter -- due to the non-existence of an Eckart-Young-Mirsky theorem -- that the concepts of singular value decomposition and low-rank approximation can be generalized to higher dimensions in more than one way.
 Consequently, there exist many generalizations of the singular value decomposition of a function and of low-rank approximations to tensors.
 To this end, various schemes have been developed over the years in different areas of the sciences and have successfully been applied to various high-dimensional problems ranging from quantum mechanics and physics via biology and econometrics, computer graphics and signal processing to numerical analysis.
 Recently, tensor methods have even been recognized as special deep neural networks in machine learning and big data analysis \cite{CohenShashua,KNO}.
 As tensor approximation schemes, we have, for example, matrix product states, DMRG, MERA, PEPS, CP, CANDECOMP, PARAFAC, Tucker, tensor train, tree tensor networks and hierarchical Tucker, to name a few.
-A mathematical introduction into tensor methods is given in the seminal book \cite{Hack}, a recent survey on existing methods and their literature can be found in \cite{GKT}.
+A mathematical introduction into tensor methods is given in the seminal book \cite{Hack}, while a survey on existing methods and their literature can be found in \cite{GKT}.
 Also various software packages have been developed for an algebra of operators dealing with tensors.